pardus/pardus-hotspot/README.md

 Before installing Pardus Hotspot, ensure your system meets the following requirements:

 - `network-manager`: The application relies on NetworkManager for managing network connections.
-- `python3`: Pardus Hotspot is built with Python 3; make sure Python 3.x is installed on your system.
+- `python3`: Pardus Hotspot is built with Python 3
 - `python3-dbus`: Required for the application to interact with NetworkManager.
 - `libgtk-3-dev` & `libglib2.0-dev`: Required for the graphical interface.
 - `gir1.2-ayatanaappindicator3-0.1`: Used for creating a system tray icon.